-- Competitor analysis and Ecosystem Overview with Expert Interviews 5% - Customer discovery tools and quantitative methods/surveys to test and validate the value proposition - 5% - Market Size and Projected Growth with Impact analysis.
-Unit Economics demonstrating costing and pricing strategy relevant to sustainability claims - 5% - Communication strategy intervention opportunities.

-- Verbal pitch, digital presentation slide deck 20% - Printed long deck organized and curated with full research 5%

-Every group is expected to mature its Sustainable Fashion Initiative/System midterm proposal into a well- researched, consumer validated, and financially viable short pitch deck.
+- Competitor analysis and Ecosystem Overview with Expert Interviews 5% - Customer discovery tools and quantitative methods/surveys to test and validate the value proposition 5% - Market Size and Projected Growth with Impact analysis.
+Unit Economics demonstrating costing and pricing strategy relevant to sustainability claims - 5% - Communication strategy - Verbal pitch, digital presentation slide deck 20% - Printed long deck organized and curated with full research 5% proposal into a well- researched, consumer validated, and financially viable short pitch deck.
 Your team will be expected to verbally present your final project and research through a well curated 5 mins digital presentation with a comprehensive printed deck to a panel of industry professionals and experts from the field.